StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

 ## Overview

 The StackState Splunk integration collects events from Splunk by executing Splunk saved searches that have been specified in the StackState Agent V1 Splunk events check configuration.
-This means that in order to receive Splunk events data in StackState, you will need to add configuration to both Splunk and the StackState Agent V1.
+This means that, in order to receive Splunk events data in StackState, you will need to add configuration to both Splunk and the StackState Agent V1.

 * [In Splunk](#splunk-saved-search), there should be at least one saved search that generates the events data you want to retrieve.
 * [In StackState Agent V1](#splunk-events-agent-check), a Splunk events check should be configured to connect to your Splunk instance and execute relevant Splunk saved searches.